CDCgov/mira-oxide/docs/prepare_mira_reports.md

 Building barcode distribution pie figure as JSON
   -> barcode distribution pie figure saved to ./test/barcode_distribution.json Building static HTML file
-  -> static HTML saved to "./test/MIRA-summary-run_id_test.html"
+  -> static HTML saved to "./test/mira_run_id_test_summary.html"
 ```

 ## Notes
-This ingest error can be ignored (will be fixed when using IRMA v1.3.1):
+This ingest error can be ignored (will occur with IRMA veresions prior to v1.3.1):
 ```
 Warning: Failed to deserialize record: CSV error: record 19 (line: 20, byte: 769): found record with 2 fields, but the previous record has 3 fields
 Warning: Failed to deserialize record: CSV error: record 47 (line: 48, byte: 1960): found record with 2 fields, but the previous record has 3 fields